 It truly tastes like a healthier chocolate-dipped strawberry, with a little orange flavor thrown in for good measure.

 - Both salted and unsalted cashews would work here.
 I prefer salted for the extra bit of flavor.

 - Be sure to scrape down the sides of your food processor as needed to ensure all of the ingredients are incorporated smoothly.

-- Scroll up a bit to read about what coconut oil does for the consistency here to decide if you’d like to add it.
+- Scroll up a bit to the body of the post to read about what coconut oil does for the consistency of this chocolate cashew butter to decide if you’d like to add it.